GoogleCloudPlatform/k8s-cloudkms-plugin/README.md

 The configuration of the KMS Plugin for CloudKMS could be logically divided into the following stages:
 * Creating CloudKMS Keys
 * Granting GCE's service account IAM permissions on CloudKMS keys
-* Deploying a docker image of KMS Plugin onto your Kubernetes Master
+* Deploying KMS Plugin binary (or its docker image) of onto your Kubernetes Master
 * Creating Kubernetes encryption configuration
 * Pointing kube-apiserver to the encryption configuration at start-up